Parking Fines in Herne Bay, ENG: Costs, Appeals & How to Avoid Them

 Understanding Herne Bay's Penalty Charge Structure

 In Herne Bay, parking fines follow a strict banding system.
-Higher level penalties can reach £160 for serious violations such as parking on yellow lines near the seafront or train station.
+Higher level penalties can reach £140 to £160 for serious violations such as parking on yellow lines near the seafront or train station.
 Less severe infractions, like overstaying in a pay and display bay, typically cost £140.
 The difference between Band A and Band B infractions is crucial for drivers navigating this Kent coastal town.

 Local traffic enforcement happens through Penalty Charge Notices issued by Canterbury City Council officers and CCTV operations throughout Herne Bay.
 The council actively monitors popular zones like Herne Bay Railway Station, the pier area, and beachfront streets.
 Wheel clamping can also occur, with a £100 release fee and £55 daily storage charge adding significant costs.
 Act quickly when you receive a notice, as a 50% discount applies if you pay within 14 days, reducing a £160 fine to just £80.